mirkobunse/julia-docker-base/README.md

 ## Usage

 Simply specify `bunse/julia-docker-base` as your base image, using the `FROM` statement in your Dockerfile.
-Make sure you have the following files in your build context:
+Your project directory should contain a folder `julia-docker-base` which contains three files to be used in the `ONBUILD` steps.

       your-project/
       ├── Dockerfile
+      └── julia-docker-base/
           ├── prepare.sh
           ├── REQUIRE
           └── setup.jl

 - `Dockerfile` is just like any other Dockerfile
 - `prepare.sh` performs whatever is needed before the Julia packages are installed.